Loans for Bad Credit

 Loans for bad credit can be any type of loan, but in general they are unsecured.
 They are normally more costly because they cater for people with damaged credit files or lack of credit history for and providers to refer to.

 Technically, a ‘bad credit loan’ is just the same as any other loan, and can overlap various loan types.
 Different types of personal loan may come under the term ‘bad credit loan’.
-For example, a bad credit loan could also be a loan, a payday loan or a guarantor loan, or an unsecured loan to name a few.
+For example, a bad credit loan could also be a short term loan, a payday loan or a guarantor loan, or an unsecured loan to name a few.

 Bad credit loans: a summary